 If you want to hire a guide I recommend Cecil Anderson of Newfoundland Outdoor Adventures at 709-686-5534 (personal phone).
 He knows the trail like the back of his hand.
 Very nice man.
 If you're doing this trip on your own and you want to hire a guide for a day trip up to Lomond Sink Hole, call Cecil.

-I absolutely don't recommend Outatime Tours from NB.
-I've personally spoken to at least six previous customers that I met in both NL and NS.
-I asked them about their experiences and I haven't come across a happy customer yet.
-I have no doubt they have many happy customers but I haven't met one.
+I don't recommend Outatime Tours from NB.
+I've spoken to at least six customers I met in both NL and NS and I asked them about their experiences.
+I have no doubt they do actually have some happy customers but I haven't met one.
 As with anyone you haven't met personally you should take my opinion with a grain of salt.
-I heard a few consistent issues that were serious enough to me that I had to mention it.
+A few consistent things I heard: - -way too much highway riding

 - You don't have to do any research i.e. reading this blog. (but it's fun reading it!)